-After studying economics and business administration in Marburg, Germany, I did a University Degree in Development Studies, followed by a PhD in Industrial Environmental Management at the University of Kent.
-I joined CES initially as the BG Surrey Scholar in Risk Communication, focusing on engagement strategies towards Contaminated Land remediation and management.
-After the successful completion of this project, I have worked as Senior Lecturer and Reader in Environmental Business Management, of late looking at CSR and Sustainability beyond 'environment'.
+After studying economics and business administration in Marburg, Germany, I did an undergraduate degree in Development Studies, followed by a PhD in Industrial Environmental Management at the University of Kent.
+I joined the Centre for Environment and Sustainability (CES) initially as the BG Surrey Scholar in Risk Communication, focusing on engagement strategies towards contaminated land remediation and management.
+After the successful completion of this project, I have worked as Senior Lecturer and Reader in Environmental Business Management, of late looking at CSR and sustainability beyond 'environment'.

 My past research interests include self-organisation as a viable method to understand corporate environmental behaviour, organisational behaviour towards sustainability and sustainability indicators, especially for the regeneration of brownfield sites.
 My current interest cover organisational approaches to innovation and sustainable development, participatory approaches to decision-making, and corporate social responsibility, in particular, the role of culture and ethics in defining and forming business strategies.
 This includes engagement strategies and development of sustainability pathways for communities, corporations or countries towards low carbon futures, including scenario planning and including ways in which the fight against organised crime and terrorism can be integrated with Policing with the Community.

 I am actively involved with research and teaching collaborations with universities in Germany, Australia and Lithuania, but have been working with many more in the past.

 Industry-based collaboration involved, amongst many more, Unilever, Shell, Airbus UK, GSK, Rolls Royce, Costain, Network Rail and several UK police forces.

 I was also editor of Greener Management International, I sit on the Editorial Board of Environment, Development and Sustainability, and am Co-editor, Case Studies of the Journal of Industrial Ecology.

 I have supervised over 35 PhD students to successful completion.